TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Bootstrapping/Index.rst

 Usage Example
 """""""""""""

-The current Application Context is set very early in the bootstrap process can be accessed through public API for example in the AdditionalConfiguration.php file to automatically set different configuration for different contexts.
+The current Application Context is set very early in the bootstrap process and can be accessed through public API for example in the :file:`AdditionalConfiguration.php` file to automatically set different configuration for different contexts.

 In file :file:`typo3conf/AdditionalConfiguration.php`: